Home insurance inspection: What to expect

 Policygenius content follows strict guidelines for editorial accuracy and integrity.
 Learn about our editorial standards and how we make money.

-Home insurance inspections aren’t always necessary for getting a home insurance policy, but many companies may require one as part of the underwriting process.
-During a home insurance inspection, an inspector will examine your home’s exterior, including your roof, windows, and frames, as well as your home’s interior and other structures on your property, like free standing garages, fences, guest houses or sheds.
+Home insurance inspections aren’t always necessary for getting a home insurance policy, but more and more companies have started requiring one as part of their stricter underwriting process.
+During a home insurance inspection, an inspector examines your home’s exterior, including your roof, windows, and frames, as well as your home’s interior and other structures on your property, like free standing garages, fences, guest houses, or sheds.

 Key takeaways